-Training is widely recognised as a core activity of hospitals within the HEE Wessex area, and we have excellent relationships with our hospitals and the University of Southampton.
-Each specialty manages a programme of specialty training days to meet the curricular requirements, and HEE offers a wide range of programmes supporting personal and professional development including academic, teaching and leadership skills.
+Training is widely recognised as a core activity of hospitals within the NHSE Wessex area, and we have excellent relationships with our hospitals and the University of Southampton.
+Each specialty manages a programme of specialty training days to meet the curricular requirements, and NHSE Wessex offers a wide range of programmes supporting personal and professional development including academic, teaching and leadership skills.

 The educators throughout the region are enthusiastic trainers.
 There is also an active regional postgraduate teaching programme and local journal clubs are strongly encouraged.
 Opportunities to undertake research and audit projects are available in all hospitals.